-In July 2012, the source of your water was changed and is currently surface water from the Big Otter River which is treated at a conventional surface water treatment plant for the Central Water System owned by the Campbell County Utilities and Service Authority (CCUSA).
+The source of your water is surface water from the Big Otter River which is treated at a conventional surface water treatment plant for the Central Water System, which is owned by the Campbell County Utilities and Service Authority (CCUSA).
+This water is produced by the Otter River Filter Plant, located in Evington, Virginia.
+Attached to this report you will find information regarding the source of water from the Campbell County Utility Service Authority (CCUSA).